-- If at the first stage the audible alarm is not reset, 15 seconds after the audible alarm, another audible alarm (second stage; sound should have its own characteristic tone or modulation intended to alert, but not to startle, the OOW) is sounded in the backup officer’s and/or Master’s cabin
+- If at the first stage the audible alarm is not reset, 15 seconds after the audible alarm, another audible alarm (second stage; the sound should have its own characteristic tone or modulation intended to alert, but not to startle, the OOW) is sounded in the backup officer’s and/or Master’s cabin

-- If at the second stage the audible alarm is not reset, 90 seconds after it, another audible alarm is sounded (third stage; easily recognisable, indicates urgency, volume sufficient for it to be heard throughout the locations above and to wake sleeping persons) at the locations of further crew members capable of taking corrective actions
+- If at the second stage the audible alarm is not reset, 90 seconds after it, another audible alarm is sounded (third stage; easily recognisable, indicates urgency, a volume sufficient for it to be heard throughout the locations above and to wake sleeping persons) at the locations of further crew members capable of taking corrective actions

 - Except for passenger vessels, the second and third stage alarm can be combined to sound at all locations.
 If this is applied, the third stage alarm may be omitted